Skip to content

 Retention comparison chart showing retrieval practice at 80 percent after one week versus rereading at 36 percent, with both groups using identical total study time, source Roediger and Karpicke 2006 One week later, the testers remembered more than twice as much, with less total study time.
 Roediger & Karpicke (2006).

-The landmark experiment is deceptively simple.
-Roediger and Karpicke gave students two learning conditions.
-One group kept studying a passage.
+The landmark experiment looks almost too simple to matter.
+Roediger and Karpicke split students into two conditions.
+One group kept rereading a passage.
 The other took repeated recall tests on it.
-After 5 minutes, the restudy group scored higher.
-After one week: testers remembered 80%, re-readers remembered 36%.
-Same total time spent.
-Same material.
-The group that stopped testing forgot 42.75% of what they learned.
+Five minutes after the session, the restudy group scored higher.
+A week later the picture flipped hard.
+Testers remembered 80%, re-readers remembered 36%, on identical material and identical total time.
+The group that stopped testing forgot 42.75% of what it learned.
 The group that stopped studying but kept testing forgot just 3.25%.

-Karpicke and Roediger (2007) ran the forgetting-curve variant of this experiment.
-Three groups memorized a list, then reviewed differently.
+Karpicke and Roediger (2007) ran the forgetting-curve variant of this same study.
+Three groups memorized a list, then reviewed it three different ways.
 One week later:

 • Repeated-study condition forgot 56% of what they could originally recall.